 Finally on Monday of this week, Roy felt well enough to go back to work.
 Praise God for getting him through this.
 He still coughs a bit and regularly uses the breathing machine but his color and energy level is greatly improved.

-Roy’s 66th birthday was Tuesday of this week.
-Chad’s children called Roy to sing him Happy Birthday and Madisyn called wishing him a Happy Birthday.
+Roy’s 66th birthday was Tuesday of this week. our oldest son’s children called Roy to sing him Happy Birthday and Madisyn called wishing him a Happy Birthday.
 Both very special phone calls!
 Sunday after church we will celebrate his birthday with Chip’s family.
 His birthday present is a new remote control plane, an Apprentice.
 Much larger than the one he’s been flying.
 I’m hoping to see him fly it really soon!

 My cough lingers and I’d like to slap it out of me often.
 At our recent visit Dr. Valdes prescribed an additional dementia medicine, Namenda, for me.
 It works with Aricept (which I already take) to provide clearer thinking and clearer memory.
 It’s not going to stop the dementia, it just allows me to be more like me while it is working.
 Any delay that can slow down the decline is quite welcomed!
 At 62 years old I’ll take that!
 Please pray that it works for me like it is suppose to.